-The unaudited, interim condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles for interim financial information and, in management's opinion, contain all adjustments, consisting only of normal recurring items, necessary for a fair statement of the results for the periods presented.
-Accordingly, they do not include all of the information and footnotes required by U.S. generally accepted accounting principles for complete financial statements.
+The unaudited, interim condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") for interim financial information and, in management's opinion, contain all adjustments, consisting only of normal recurring items, necessary for a fair statement of the results for the periods presented.
+Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
 These condensed consolidated financial statements should be read in conjunction with the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015 filed with the Securities and Exchange Commission.
 The consolidated results of operations for interim periods should not be regarded as necessarily indicative of the results that may be expected for the entire year.

 Revisions to December 31, 2015 Consolidated Balance Sheet.
-In April 2015, the FASB issued ASU No. 2015-03, "Interest-Imputation of Interest" ("ASU 2015-03"), which requires debt issuance costs to be reported in the balance sheet as a direct deduction from the face amount of the note.
+In April 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") No. 2015-03, "Interest-Imputation of Interest", which requires debt issuance costs to be reported in the balance sheet as a direct deduction from the face amount of the note.
 The guidance is effective for financial statements issued for fiscal years beginning after December 15, 2015.
 This amendment must be applied retrospectively to all periods presented.
 The Company adopted the provisions of this ASU retrospectively in the first quarter of 2016, and adjusted all prior periods accordingly.
 The adoption of this ASU will simplify the presentation of debt issuance costs and reduce complexity without decreasing the usefulness of information provided to users of financial statements.